+Our team at VIADA and Spotts Fain Consulting were actively tracking four bills in the House of Delegates and one bill in the Virginia Senate.
 Our priorities going into this session were to protect and be the voice of independent automobile dealers in the Commonwealth.
-We have accomplished that through our support of legislation that protects the industry.
-Here is an overview of that legislation:
+Here is an overview of Dealer Focused legislation that we tracked:

 - HB1965 – “Clean Cars” Bill Introduced by Del.
 Bagby (D-74).
 Directs the State Air Pollution Control Board to implement a low-emissions and zero-emissions vehicle program for motor vehicles with a model year of 2025 and later.
 Approved by Gov. Northam, effective July 1st, 2021.

 - HB1979 – Electric Vehicle Rebate Program Introduced by Del.
 Reid (D-32).
 Creates a rebate program for the purchase or lease of new and used electric vehicles.
 Approved by Gov. Northam, effective July 1st, 2021.